nubomedia/developer-guidelines/docs/tutorial/nubomedia-magic-mirror.md

   }
 ```

-> It is very important to release this instance of *kurento-client* when the media session is finished.
+> It is very important to release this instance of *KurentoClient* when the media session is finished.
 This is implemented in the method `release` of the [UserSession](https://github.com/nubomedia/nubomedia-magic-mirror/blob/master/src/main/java/eu/nubomedia/tutorial/magicmirror/UserSession.java) class:

 ```java
   public void release() {